Theotokos Kosmosoteira: History

 Isaac began construction of the monastery, which was meant as his residence and final resting place, sometime before 1152.
-The site, known as Bera (Βήρα, from a Slavic word for "marsh") was then uninhabited and densely overgrown location, but the main church (katholikon) was apparently erected on the remains of an earlier, possibly Roman-era, building.
+The site, known as Bera (Βήρα, from a Slavic word for "marsh") was then uninhabited and densely overgrown location, but the main church (katholikon) was apparently erected on the remains of an earlier, possibly ancient Roman building.

 Isaac drafted its regulations (typikon) himself, with those of the Theotokos Euergetis Monastery at Constantinople as his model.
 Isaac stipulated it as a cenobitic monastery for 74 monks, of whom 50 choir brothers (free from menial labour and dedicated to the church services), all over 30 years old.
 Eunuchs were explicitly barred.
 The monastery was under the local metropolitan bishopric of Trajanopolis.

 The complex was surrounded by a double fortified wall, with fortified gates and towers, of which only the interior can be traced: it apparently had a roughly hexagonal form, with towers at each corner, of which three survive in relatively good shape.
 It included a cistern, mill, and library, as well as a 36-bed hospital for the elderly and a bathhouse open to use by the local villagers.
 To support its operation and ensure its financial independence, Isaac endowed the monastery with extensive estates across Thrace.
 Isaac also built two bridges over the Evros river in the area, for whose upkeep the monastery's abbot was made responsible.

 In winter 1183/84, Emperor Andronikos I Komnenos (r.
 1183–1185), Isaac's son, visited the monastery where his father was buried.
 In April 1195, the deposed emperor Isaac II Angelos (r.
 1185–1195, 1203–1204) was blinded there.
 In the partition of the Byzantine Empire after the Fourth Crusade, Bera fell to the individual Crusaders' share, and came under the control of Geoffrey of Villehardouin, who sent his nephew Anseau de Courcelles to take over the monastery and his other fiefs in the region.
 In the 1300s, an abbot by the name of John is attested.

 Gradually, the monastery became the core of a larger settlement, which due to the endemic wars of the 14th century became the fortified town of Feres, where the local peasants sought refuge during invasions and civil wars of the period.
 The monastery functioned until the mid-14th century.
 Bera was conquered by the Ottomans under Lala Shahin Pasha in the early 1370s, and by 1433, the katholikon church had been converted into a mosque, by the name Suleyman Pasha Mosque.
 After the area became part of Greece in 1920, the katholikon was restored and reconsecrated as a church in 1940.